 top of page

-Three Moons in April | Pandemic Nature Poetry | Susan Stoderl
+Three Moons in April | Pandemic Nature Poetry by Susan Stoderl

-These three poems were part of a pandemic sanity project.
-There is a very old, very large tree outside my window.
+Three Moons in April | Pandemic Nature Poetry was part of a pandemic sanity project.
+An old large tree sits just outside my window.
 The moon was prominent April 6-8, 2020.

 Transfiguration